Intelligent Automation & Soft Computing DOI:10.32604/iasc.2021.013310 | |

 In relation to, the total network residual energy at the end of the simulation process, the sum of the living nodes and the accumulated network simulation duration, the effectiveness of the proposed OLSR-AODV is compared with AODV and Performance Enhanced (PE)-AODV algorithms.

 Pseudo code used in this proposed OLSR-OADV method and its related terms have been explained in Tab.
-2. The number of nodes used in this method has been represented as images to images and the path cost of each of the nodes have also been provided.
+2. The number of nodes used in this method has been represented as to and the path cost of each of the nodes have also been provided.
 The total energy consumed and the maximum transmitting and receiving power for each of the nodes have also been calculated.

 Suppose that 60 sensor nodes are randomly used in a 2000 m by 2000 m square area.
 The radio transmission range for each of the node and the sensing range of the carrier are found to be 140 m.
 The simple parameters of the virtual network are shown in Tab.
 1. The data rate is 1 Mb/s and the lifetime of each trail is 100 s.
 The data delivery ratio, the summing time and the speed based performance metrics are measured and each of the setting has been simulated in 50 tests.
 This number remains as almost 0 number of nodes until the time of 210 s has been reached, when the energy of the AODV path and the AODV begins to lose, the time observed would be 170 s, while the former nodes would be lost in the former.
 An OLSR-AODV algorithm exhibits a number of dead nodes during the period of simulation.
 Comparison of the speed and packet of the data delivery fraction between the load balancing multipath, OLSR, Communication Load Balanced (CLB)-OADV, and OLSR-OADV has been shown in Tab.
 3. Each packet of the data transmitted and received with a particular speed has been measured in m/s.